-Lucian T. Pera focuses his practice on commercial litigation, media law, and legal ethics work.
-His civil litigation practice has ranged widely and includes a variety of commercial, personal injury and intellectual property litigation, as well as numerous state and federal appeals.
-Lucian has represented many media outlets in matters ranging from claims for defamation or invasion of privacy to access to courtrooms, public records and meetings of government bodies.
+Lucian’s wide-ranging civil litigation practice includes a variety of commercial, personal injury, and intellectual property litigation, as well as numerous state and federal appeals.
+Lucian represents media outlets in matters ranging from claims for defamation or invasion of privacy to access to courtrooms, public records, and meetings of government bodies.

 Lucian also writes and speaks frequently, both nationally and in Tennessee, on legal ethics and professional responsibility and media law.
 In addition, he routinely conducts presentations and seminars for national audiences.

 “ There’s more change going on in the business and practice of law today than in the last 100 years.
 The most exciting work I’m doing these days is advising real innovators trying to deliver legal services better, faster, and cheaper, using technology and really different business models, while still complying with laws written to regulate the law business of the 20th Century. ”

 - Vanderbilt University Law School, J.D., 1985

 - Princeton University, A.B., 1982

 - United States District Court for the Western District of Tennessee